honey

 Many make the mistake of putting honey in the fridge or in icy places, thinking it will preserve some value.
 There is really no need for that.
 The cold will only improve the process of crystallization.
 Since honey does not spoil, you can keep it at room temperature for as long as necessary without fear.
 Such a temperature is best, and it will be easier for you because the product will be liquid and pliable.

-Step 3: Always take honey with a clean spoon
+Step 3: Always take honey with a clean spoon to prevent contamination

-It is very important to always use clean cutlery so as not to contaminate it with other foods.
+It is very important to always use clean cutlery so as not to contaminate it with other substances.
 Take out the honey with a clean spoon and close the lid immediately afterward.
 That way, it will be safe for a long time.

 FAQs